szegedai/hiding-needles-in-a-haystack/README.md

 Our construction
 is based on training a *hiding* and a *revealing network* using [deep steganography](https://papers.nips.cc/paper/6802-hiding-images-in-plain-sight-deep-steganography).
 Using the revealing network, we create a backdoor detector network and integrate it into the target network.
-We train our backdoor detector over the CIFAR-10 dataset.
+We trained our backdoor detector over the CIFAR-10 dataset (C).

 ![Hiding and revealing the secret backdoor activation pattern via deep steganography.](/figures/figure_1_hiding_and_revealing_dark.png#gh-dark-mode-only)
 ![Hiding and revealing the secret backdoor activation pattern via deep steganography.](/figures/figure_1_hiding_and_revealing.png#gh-light-mode-only)